Ex-Pakistan PM Khan's supporters vow to block his arrest on terrorism charges | Politics

 The use of anti-terrorism laws as the basis of cases against political leaders is not uncommon in Pakistan, where Khan's government also used them against opponents and critics.
 Khan rose to power with what political analysts said was the support of the military and he won election on a conservative agenda that appealed to many middle class and religious voters.

 But analysts said Khan fell out with the military after a dispute over the appointment of a spy chief.
 Khan denied ever having military support and the military, which has ruled the country for more than three decades of Pakistan's 75-year history, denies involvement in civilian politics.
-(Additional Reporting by Syed Raza Hasan in Karachi; Writing by Gibran Peshimam; Editing by Clarence Fernandez, Robert Birsel and Nick Macfie)
+(Additional Reporting by Syed Raza Hassan in Karachi; Writing by Gibran Peshimam; Editing by Clarence Fernandez, Robert Birsel, Nick Macfie, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)